hoangtuananh97/shareMovieClient/README.md

 # Build the Docker images and start the containers
-echo "Server: Building Docker images and starting containers..." docker-compose -f server/docker-compose.yml up --build -d
+echo "Server: Building Docker images and starting containers..." docker-compose -f <Folder Server>/docker-compose.yml up --build -d

-echo "Client: Building Docker images and starting containers..." docker-compose -f client-ytb/docker-compose.yml up --build -d
+echo "Client: Building Docker images and starting containers..." docker-compose -f <Folder Client>/docker-compose.yml up --build -d

 # Wait for a few seconds to ensure that services are up and running
 echo "Waiting for services to start..."